pastorryanhayden/simpleserviceplanner/signup-success.md

 ### Step Four - Start entering your information.

 You can start planning your services right away.
-This video will explain how it all works:
+The video above explains how it all works.

-You can import hymnal indexes.
-If you click on a link in step 2, we have hymnals already added so you can skip this.
-THIS IS FOR PEOPLE WHO WANT TO DO THIS PART THEMSELVES.

-To add it, you need to find a CSV file of they hymnal's index.
-Open the CSV file in a spreadsheet app (Google Sheets, Microsoft Excel, etc.) Then select and copy everything.
-Then open the Service Planner on Airtable, select the "Hymns" tab, and select EDIT > PASTE.

-(See this article for a visual example: https://support.airtable.com/hc/en-us/articles/218325187-Appending-data-to-an-existing-table-with-copy-and-paste)

 ### Step Five - Go to [mychurch.simplechurchplanner.com](http://mychurch.simplechurchplanner.com) open it and enter your API key and APP ID.

 Again, that link is [here](http://mychurch.simplechurchplanner.com)

-> Note, this will store your API Key and APP ID on YOUR COMPUTER.
-If you clear out your browser's cookies, switch browsers, or swictch computers, you'll have to enter it again.
+> Note, this will store your API Key and APP ID on YOUR BROWSER STORAGE.
+If you clear out your browser's cookies, switch browsers, or switch computers, you'll have to enter it again.

 Now you should see a list of all of your upcoming services.
 Just click on one and click FILE > PRINT.
 Make sure your print as landscape.